-In this section, we repeat the experiments in Section IV-D during working hours in weekdays where approximately 10 individuals are working in the experiment area, and all offices surrounding and locating beneath or above the experimental area are occupied with uncontrollable individuals.
+In this section, we repeat the experiments in Section IV-D during working hours in weekdays where approximately ten individuals are working in the experiment area, and all offices surrounding and locating beneath or above the experimental area are occupied with uncontrollable individuals.

-The proposed TRIEDS achieves similar accuracy compared with that of the controlled experiment in Section IV-D. The overall false alarm and the detection rate for TRIEDS and the RSSI-based approach are shown in the Table V and Table VI.
+The proposed TRIEDS achieves similar accuracy compared with that of the controlled experiment in Section IV-D. The overall false alarm and the detection rate for TRIEDS and the RSSI-based approach are shown in Tables V and VI.